itsnicksia/wizardry-daphne-guide/docs/strategies/combat-strategies.md

 In combat, openings are critical opportunities to deal massive damage to enemies.
 Here’s how they work and when to use them effectively.

 * Openings occur when an enemy is forced into a vulnerable state, marked by a gold circle icon above their head.
-* During this state, they take increased damage from attacks.
+* During this state, they take increased damage from the next non-spell attack they receive.

 ### How to Trigger Openings:
 * Defensive Blocking: